About MIT Press Ebooks

 Information retrieval is the foundation for modern search engines.
-This text offers an introduction to the core topics underlying modern search technologies, including algorithms, data structures, indexing, retrieval, and evaluation.
+This textbook offers an introduction to the core topics underlying modern search technologies, including algorithms, data structures, indexing, retrieval, and evaluation.
 The emphasis is on implementation and experimentation; each chapter includes exercises and suggestions for student projects.
-Wumpus—a multiuser open-source information-retrieval system developed by one of the authors and available online—provides model implementations and a basis for student work.
+Wumpus—a multiuser open-source information retrieval system developed by one of the authors and available online—provides model implementations and a basis for student work.
 The modular structure of the book allows instructors to use it in a variety of graduate-level courses, including courses taught from a database systems perspective, traditional information retrieval courses with a focus on IR theory, and courses covering the basics of Web retrieval.
-After an introduction to the basics of information retrieval, the text covers three major topic areas—indexing, retrieval, and evaluation—in self-contained parts.
-The final part of the book draws on and extends the general material in the earlier parts, treating such specific applications as parallel search engines, Web search, and XML retrieval.
-End-of-chapter references point to further reading; exercises range from pencil and paper problems to substantial programming projects.
 In addition to its classroom use, Information Retrieval will be a valuable reference for professionals in computer science, computer engineering, and software engineering.

 About the Authors

-Stefan Büttcher is a Site Reliability Engineer at Google.
+Stefan Büttcher is a Software Engineer at Google.

 —from the foreward by Amit Singhal